!KO-G!NUING-TARA (LYNX), WIFE OF THE DAWN'S-HEART STAR, JUPITER

 With big eyes and drawn bow, Dawn's-Heart made a show of being alert, but it was the younger sister who had seen what was happening.

 The last section of the tale is devoted to subtle but prolonged mockery of Dawn's-Heart.
-Because nothing is without meaning here, we can be sure this is important.
+We can be sure this is important.

 Dawn's-Heart now represents the male-dominated collective puffing itself up.
 The patriarch was alert, had weapons, and ruled.
 His wife's younger sister had much lower status.